TUDelft-books/CSBB-textbook/book/Quarter2/Week2_7.md

 You will also work on your research paper.
 We will discuss and apply guidelines and strategies for writing clear papers on three levels:

-macro-level (the function and ingredients of the most important sections, how to create coherence between main objective and main conclusion)
+-   *macro-level*: the function and ingredients of the most important sections, how to create coherence between main objective and main conclusion

-meso-level (creating a flow on a paragraph level, making sure that steps in the storyline are well-connected and easily understood by readers)
+-   *meso-level*: creating a flow on a paragraph level, making sure that steps in the storyline are well-connected and easily understood by readers

-micro-level (writing clear, concise, correct and attractive sentences; discussing common style and language issues in academic English)
+-   *micro-level*: writing clear, concise, correct and attractive sentences; discussing common style and language issues in academic English

 At the end of the workshop, you will have written parts of your paper and have determined a strategy for finishing your (draft) paper.